Discover Your “Major” Potential at Westmont College

 To remain in good standing, a student must maintain a cumulative grade point average (G.P.A) of 2.0 in courses taken at Westmont and on Westmont off-campus programs.

-In your first semester at Westmont College, take advantage of the many academic resources on-campus available to you:
+In your first semester at Westmont College, take advantage of the many academic resources on-campus available to you.
+Some examples are: